Recommendations

 With his wife and mistress both gone, French king Louis XV yearns for a woman to treat him as a man rather than a king.
 A courtier, Duc de Richelieu, introduces him to free-spirited Jeanne du Barry, who only wants to have a good time.

-The influence of William Dieterle in Madame Du Barry can be felt in the way modern History films handle emotional resonance.
+The influence of William Dieterle in Madame Du Barry can be felt in the way modern Comedy films handle emotional resonance.
 From the specific lighting choices to the pacing, this 1934 release set a high bar for atmospheric immersion.

 View Details